Signatures of dark subhalos in dwarf spheroidal galaxies: I. Fluctuations in surface density: Conclusion

 Using archival data from the \gaia\ mission and \hst\ for classical Milky Way dwarf spheroidals, we assessed the prospects for detecting subhalo-induced signals.
 For Sculptor, the axisymmetric Plummer baseline provides an excellent fit, consistent with equilibrium configurations in simulations.
 For Fornax, however, the residual power spectrum shows low-frequency structures akin to those recovered in our controlled subhalo experiments.
 Among the density models tested, only the $\alpha\beta\gamma$ family could fade this signal, but at the cost of introducing a density that decreases towards the centre -- a configuration often viewed as difficult to reconcile with stability, unless restrictive conditions on stellar velocity anisotropy and halo structure are met (see Section~\ref{sssec: baseline}).
 This makes Fornax a particularly interesting case for follow-up with deeper data.
 In the coming years, our tests suggest that upcoming wide-field facilities with greater photometric depth -- such as \textit{Euclid}, the \textit{Nancy Grace Roman Space Telescope}, and the \textit{Vera C. Rubin Observatory} -- are expected to recover stellar counts of $N_{\star} \sim 10^{5}$ per dwarf, offering some of the most promising tools for probing subhalo imprints within the Local Group.

 Looking forward, several promising directions exist for extending this work.
 These include studying the impact of different dark matter candidates on the spectral features characterized here, as well as incorporating other dynamical perturbations such as tidal effects from host galaxies, mergers with minor companions, and baryonic processes (see Section~5 of \citealt{Penarrubia+25} for a detailed discussion).
-Incorporating these effects will enable more complete and robust constraints on the subhalo mass function.
+In particular, tidal forces represent a valuable avenue for further investigation, as they can significantly affect the internal structure and stability of dwarf galaxies in both $\Lambda$CDM and modified-gravity frameworks \citep[e.g.][]{Asencio+22}, offering an additional pathway to probe the presence of dark matter.
+Future extensions of this work will also benefit from including kinematic information, which provides complementary constraints on the equilibrium state of these systems and on the nature of the stellar overdensities identified in our analysis.\footnote{We plan to explore this aspect in detail in the forthcoming paper of the present series.} Incorporating these effects will enable more complete and robust constraints on the subhalo mass function.
 Ultimately, the framework developed here introduces a new and complementary approach to constraining clumpiness of DM in the Local Group dwarf spheroidal galaxies -- the most dark matter-dominated galaxies in the known Universe.